 Product was successfully added to your comparison list.

 If you are lactose intolerant or prefer to keep lactose consumption to a minimum, it is possible to further reduce the lactose content of milk kefir to fit your needs.

 Lactose in Kefir

-How to Lower the Lactose Content of Kefir
+What Affects the Lactose Content of Milk Kefir?

-By manipulating these three factors you can control the lactose content of your kefir to some degree.
-So let’s explore how to use these factors to get the lowest possible lactose content in your kefir.
+By manipulating these factors you can control the lactose content of your kefir to some degree.

-Once you have cultured your kefir for at least 24 hours as recommended above you can take one final step to ensure that the lactose content in kefir is as low as possible.
+Once the milk kefir has cultured for 24 hours, there is another step to take, which ensures that the lactose content is as low as possible.
 This step is called maturing or ripening.

 |Milk Kefir Grains|

 |Kefir Starter Culture|